ParkerrDev/startupGenerator/README.md

 ### Prompt:

 ```
-Generate an innovative technology or business idea that involves the following concepts:
+Generate a profitable business idea that involves the following concepts and their definitions:

-"{word1}" "{word2}" "{word3}"
+{word 1: def}.
+{word 2: def}.
+{word 3: def}.

 Explain what makes this idea unique and how it could be implemented.
 ```